-SECTION 1 Student, so hool/college and RTO details
+SECTION 1 Student, se chool/college and RTO details

 Student name:

 NESA student number:

 School year/grade:

 School/college:

-RTO responsible for VET co ourse delivery and assessment: (see http://training.gov.au for RTO name and code)
+RTO responsible for VET c ourse delivery and assessment: (see http://training.gov.au for RTO name and code)

-SECTION 2 VET course e and AQF VET qualification details

-NESA course name:

-NESA course number:

-Pattern of study: ☐ Stage 5 100-hour elective ☐ Stage 6 HSC indicative hours unit(s) x year(s)

-Intended AQF VET qualifica ation (code and title):
+SECTION 2 VET course e and AQF VET qualification details NESA course name: NESA course number: Pattern of study: □ Stage 5 100-hour elective □ Stage 6 HSC indicative hours unit(s) x year(s) Intended AQF VET qualifica ation (code and title):

-SECTION 3 VET HSC exam (Industry Curriculum Framework 240/360-hour course only) Indicate wheth er the student intends to sit the HSC exam (optional) for the VET course: yes NESA exam number: Calendar year the student will sit the exam: gible to sit the HSC exam, students must meet the requirements of the respective HSC VET course from ous that applies to the year that the HSC exam will be undertaken.
-SECTION 4 Evidence for recognition of prior learning (RPL) and/or credit transfer t's responsibility to provide evidence to the school or college and to the RTO for processing or RPL/credit transfer.
+SECTION 3 VET HSC exam (Industry Curriculum Framework 240/360-hour course only) Indicate whe ther the student intends to sit the HSC exam (optional) for the VET course: 🗌 no 🗌 yes NESA exam number: Calendar year the student will sit the exam: ligible to sit the HSC exam, students must meet the requirements of the respective HSC VET course from abus that applies to the year that the HSC exam will be undertaken.

+SECTION 4 Evidence for recognition of prior learning (RPL) and/or credit transfer course outlines, reports and result transcripts references from industry/employers outline of experiences including times/dates, places and contacts outline of skills and knowledge other

+It is the student's responsibility to provide evidence to the school or college and to the RTO for processing their request for RPL/credit transfer.
 Evidence must be submitted with this application (see below).

-Examples of ev ridence for RPL include: course ou tlines, reports and result transcripts reference s from industry/employers outline of experiences including times/dates, places and contacts outline of skills and knowledge other Forms of evide nce for credit transfer are: ☐ AQF VET Certificate and Transcript of Competencies achieved ☐ AQF VET Statement of Attainment showing competencies achieved SECTION 5 VET course requirements towards the RoSA/HSC from the Stage 5/Stage 6 VET course, the student must meet ALL ments including: (Frameworks)/core (VET BECs) and elective units of competency to meet indicative hour nts of the Stage 5/Stage 6 VET course - nt (Framework 240/360-hour course only) ment requirements (where mandated).
-These require ments may be met through RPL, credit transfer or further study as a part of the HSC program. unit(s) of comp ering the Stage 5/Stage 6 VET course is responsible for determining RPL or credit transfer for betency outcomes.
-This is to be done in accordance with the RTO's policies which comply with y Framework, including standards for RTOs.
+Examples of evidence for RPL include:

+Forms of evidence for credit transfer are:

+AQF VET Certificate and Transcript of Competencies achieved

+AQF VET Statement of Attainment showing competencies achieved

+SECTION 5 VET course requirements

+To gain credit towards the RoSA/HSC from the Stage 5/Stage 6 VET course, the student must meet ALL course requirements including:

+- a) mandatory (Frameworks)/core (VET BECs) and elective units of competency to meet indicative hour requirements of the Stage 5/Stage 6 VET course - b) HSC Content (Framework 240/360-hour course only) - c) work placement requirements (where mandated).

+These requirements may be met through RPL, credit transfer or further study as a part of the HSC program.

+The RTO delivering the Stage 5/Stage 6 VET course is responsible for determining RPL or credit transfer for unit(s) of competency outcomes.
+This is to be done in accordance with the RTO's policies which comply with the VET Quality Framework, including standards for RTOs.

-Refer to the HSC VET $\underline{Framework}$ syllabus or course description for the $\underline{Stage\ 5}$ / $\underline{Stage\ 6}$ VET BEC.
+Refer to the HSC VET Framework syllabus or course description for the Stage 5 / Stage 6 VET BEC.